sav-che/TL-2/Authors/Debey, Matthias (Dominikus) Humbert (Maria) {std. Debey} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 129](https://www.biodiversitylibrary.org/item/103833#page/141/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 129](https://www.biodiversitylibrary.org/page/33259175) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Debey, Matthias Dominikus Hubert Maria {std.
 Debey}|first entry]] for this author

 ### Author

 \* Debey, Matthias \[Dominikus\] Humbert \[Maria\] (1817-1884), German palaeobotanist and physician, born 23 Aug 1817 and died 19 Mar 1884 at Aachen, educated at the Aachen Gymnasium ("Münstereifel"), studied medicine in Bonn and Berlin, Dr. med.
-Berlin 1840, studied medicine in Paris also, from 1841 physician in Aachen. (*Debey*).
+Berlin 1840, studied medicine in Paris also, from 1841 physician in Aachen.
+**Abbreviated name**: *Debey*

 #### Herbarium and types